cihangirtuncer/cihangirtuncer/README.md

 ## Hi there, I’m Cihangir.

-- 🎓 I'm software developer and I am interested in Android and IOS mobile development.
+- 💻 I am currently working on @Assistant App as Flutter Developer
-- 👨‍💻 I'm a 3rd year computer engineering student.
+- 🎓 I'm a 3rd year computer engineering student.
-- 💻 I am interested in Flutter and have been working on it for 3 years.
 - ⭐ Giving great importance to daily routines and working discipline is the key to success for me.
-- 💪 My hobbies are swimming, traveling and crossfit.
+- 💪 My hobbies are swim, traveling and crossfit.

 ## Connect with me: